QuotaClub

 A real example, filled in

 Saw the news about your Series B last week, congrats.
-Most APAC SaaS teams hit a wall on outbound the moment they double headcount.
-Reps send more, conversion drops.
-We help SDR managers fix the cadence before it happens.
+Some scaling teams find that process and message quality change as headcount grows.
+We help SDR managers review the cadence against their own evidence.
 Worth a 15-min chat next week to see if it's relevant?

 Five things to never do